High School

 *Four Square is also offering Woodshop & Electric on Wednesdays from 12:30-2pm.
 Click HERE for more information.

-Students will engage with a variety of medium and types of art from around the world including illustration, clay, acrylic, watercolor, drawing, and handicrafts.
+Students will engage with a variety of medium such as illustration, clay, acrylic, watercolor, drawing, and handicrafts.
 Includes an artist study per term.

 *Four Square is also offering Woodshop & Electric on Wednesdays from 12:30-2pm.
 Click HERE for more information.